Alvaldee/smart-contract-security-notes/vulnerabilties/reentrancy.md

 # Reentrancy vulnerability

 ## Summary
-`reentrancy` is a vulnerability where a contract can be used to execute multiple times before its state updates.
-This allows adversaries to reeneter the function and repeat the action, most notably withdrawing using the same state.
-Through such attacks, the advisory can withdraw all funds from the contract.
+Reentrancy is a vulnerability that occurs when a contract performs an external call before updating its internal state.
+Because external calls transfer control flow to potentially untrusted code, an attacker can re-enter the vulnerable function while the contract’s storage is still in its pre-call state, allowing the same logic to execute multiple times within a single transaction.
+This commonly results in repeated withdrawals of funds.

+---

+## Root Cause
+At the EVM level, external calls such as `call` transfer execution to another contract without enforcing any single-entry or locking mechanism.
+If critical state updates are performed after the external call, the contract remains in an inconsistent state during execution of the callee, enabling reentrant execution paths.

 ---